 Note: If the Property Owner has previously designated an agent (not required) utilizing an Owner's Agent Designation Form, the agent may sign the Request for Inspection Form.

-Note: The Owner, Owner's Agent, or any other party (simply termed an 'Owner Designee'), must be present during the inspection and sign a TDLR Proof of Inspection Form.
+Note: The Owner, Owner's Agent, or any other party (simply termed an 'Owner Designee'), must be present during the inspection and sign the TDLR Proof of Inspection Form that the inspector will bring to the site.
 The executed form will be attached to the inspection report that is generated and issued after the inspection.

 Responding to Texas Access after a failed inspection:

-ATTENTION OWNERS AND OWNER'S DESIGNATED AGENTS: After a failed inspection you will need to fully complete and submit a TDLR Inspection Response Form to us within 270 days after the date of the inspection.
-If that form is not received by us within the 270-day window to complete any violations, the TDLR will take administrative action to ensure compliance.
+ATTENTION OWNERS (AND THEIR PREVIOUSLY DESIGNATED AGENTS): After a failed inspection you will need to fully complete and submit a TDLR Inspection Response Form to us within 270 days after the date of the inspection.
+If that form is not received by us within the 270-day window to correct any violations, the TDLR will take administrative action to ensure compliance with the law.